-Remember, however, that the recruitment process isn’t always so formulaic.
-Someone who has related skills and hasn’t held a similar position before could still surprise you.
+Remember, however, that the recruitment process isn’t a perfect formula.
+Someone who only has related skills and hasn’t held a similar position before could still surprise you.
 Allow some leeway for a wild card—that’s where the interview process comes in.

 5. Conduct interviews

-So we’ve arrived at the most crucial step of the recruitment process.
-Don’t worry.
-Since you have already established the qualities you would like in a candidate, and since you have vetted the incoming applications, you have set yourself up for success—or at least not a total disaster.
-Now follow these tips to determine whether this talented individual is the ideal choice:
+Interviews are largely considered the most crucial step of the recruitment process.
+Since you have established the qualities you would like in a candidate and have already vetted the incoming applications, you're set for success.
+These tips will help determine whether an individual is the best choice for the job.

-- Make the environment comfortable.
-A job interview may be a nerve-wracking experience, but you can ease the tension by reserving a quiet room ahead of time (even if it’s a virtual interview) and explaining how the interview will go.
+- Make the environment comfortable: A job interview may be a nerve-wracking experience, but you can ease the tension by reserving a quiet room ahead of time (even if it’s a virtual interview) and explaining the interview process upfront.

-- Review the applicant’s materials beforehand.
-To avoid an interview that’s several hours long, review resumes, cover letters, writing samples, and other materials before the interview so you don’t have to ask about information you should already know.
+- Review the applicant’s materials beforehand: To avoid an interview that’s too long, review resumes, cover letters, writing samples, and other materials before the interview so you don’t have to ask about information you should already know.

 Of course, give the interviewee time to ask questions about the company as well.
-You need to persuade them to join the company just as much as they need to persuade you.
+You need to market the company just as much as they need to market themselves.

 Collect feedback from all interviewers quickly while the candidate’s responses are still fresh.
 Although you should gather feedback from multiple people, most companies assign one person, the hiring manager, to make the ultimate decision.

 Improve your interview process using these strategies.Learn how